The Perfumed Garden (radio show): Legacy

-The Perfumed Garden served as a model for many other UK radio rock shows of the late 1960s and early 1970s.
-Its influence can be heard, for example, in the early BBC programmes of Bob Harris, and in the late-night shows of Hugh Nolan and Terry Yason on Radio Geronimo (broadcasting from Radio Monte Carlo at weekends in 1969-70).
-During the hippy era, many DJs tried to imitate Peel's gentle monotone, although none could match his flair for language, or his ability to surprise his listeners.

-Although the more whimsical side of the Perfumed Garden - the fascination with sparrows, hamsters and other small creatures, his sympathy for the childlike fantasies expressed in some listeners' letters - caused Peel some embarrassment in his later years, the social concern which accompanied his hippie idealism remained constant throughout his career.
-(On the Perfumed Garden programme, he publicised Peace News as well as the underground papers Oz and International Times).
-Time and again he championed the underdog and lent his support to unfashionable or difficult performers.

-He continued to broadcast in a similar, uniquely personal style until his death in 2004, encompassing more than thirty years of changing fashions in pop music — and completely ignoring convention.
-Unlike other DJs, he did not remain preoccupied with the music of his youth, and he rejected opportunities to branch out into television, show business or arts broadcasting.
-He remained loyal to Radio One, constantly in search of new musical styles, and committed to a young audience - a commitment which determined the course of his career, and which can be traced back directly to the imaginary community he created through the Perfumed Garden.

-The BBC presenter, Bob Harris, said the show was unlike any other in its format.
+The Guardian described the show as a "freewheeling mix of poetry, philosophy, astrology, politics, and left-field music".
+In a tribute upon Peel's death in 2004, BBC presenter Bob Harris said the show was unlike any other in its format.

-"Broadcasting ‘…in my stoned solitude from the middle of the North Sea …' John Peel suddenly arrived in my life with a mixture of records, poetry, letters and conversation.
+Broadcasting "…in my stoned solitude from the middle of the North Sea …" John Peel suddenly arrived in my life with a mixture of records, poetry, letters and conversation.
 The format was diverse, the content an absolute revelation.
 The show was called The Perfumed Garden.
 Even the name was exotic.
 I could hardly believe what I was hearing.

 It was instantly clear to me that this was a programme that was stepping way outside of the usual boundaries of playlists and format.
 The airwaves literally crackled with the sounds of a new generation of music…Captain Beefheart, Quicksilver Messenger Service, Love, the Doors, the Incredible String Band.
 Whoever this person was, I wanted to be him.
 I wanted to press a button and be there in that studio, finding this amazing stuff, getting these incredible letters from people who were feeling the same way as me and broadcasting it all for as many people as would listen.
 At that moment I knew that this was my way forward and that I had to stick by this feeling.
-That it really was possible to go on air, go out on a limb and just play the music you really loved, with no compromise."
+That it really was possible to go on air, go out on a limb and just play the music you really loved, with no compromise.

+Robert Chapman, writing about pirate radio in his book, Selling the Sixties, said:

+John Peel's Perfumed Garden has acquired a legendary aura out of all proportion to the brevity of its existence.
+The show which is rightly credited with having introduced the British radio audience to the underground had a life span of approximately three months. [...]
+Its colossal legacy therefore derives from little more than 100 hours of airtime, but it was the innovative way in which this airtime was utilized which made the programme such an influential force.